Acute Lymphocytic Leukemia (ALL): Chemotherapy

 Treatment in the remission induction phase

-This first phase of treatment lasts a month or so.
-You may be in the hospital for 4 to 6 weeks.
-You will likely get a combination of at least 3 chemotherapy medicines.
-This makes it more likely that the treatment will work.
+This first phase of treatment is often started very soon after finding out you have ALL.
+You'll likely get a combination of at least 3 chemo medicines.
+They are used together to make it more likely that the treatment will work.
 Which medicines you get and how long you receive them depends on many factors.
-They include your age and overall health, the subtype of ALL, and how well the leukemia responds to treatment.
+These include your age, overall health, the subtype of ALL (gene changes in the ALL cells), and how well the leukemia responds to treatment.

 The medicines most often used in this phase include: